abhijitmishra/Thought2Text/README.md

 ## Evaluation:
 We evaluate the model's generations through popular NLG metrics such as BLEU, METEOR and ROUGE.
 We also measure fluency and adequacy through GPT-4.
 The IPYNB notebooks can be found inside the `eval` folder.

+## Ethics Statement:
+For this work, we utilized anonymized open-source EEG data, acknowledging the sensitivity of EEG data and the imperative of ethical compliance.
+All experimental data used in our research were anonymized to protect participant privacy and uphold ethical standards.

+For any questions or concerns, contact [Abhijit](mailto:abhijitmishra.530@gmail.com) or [Shreya](mailto:shreya.shukla@utexas.edu).
+Pull requests and GitHub issues may not be entertained in time.